-Being a top specification ORVIS model this Black Cherokee finished with sumptuous soft Black Leather interior is fitted with all the mod cons that the mums and dads of the late 90’sand early 2000’s would have cherished.
-Air Conditioning, Cruise Control, Driver and Passenger Air Bags, Electrically Adjustable Seats, Power Windows, Power Locks and an Immobiliser take care of the inside, whilst outside benefits from model specific ORVIS Alloy Wheels, Goodyear Wrangler Tyres, Heated Door Mirrors, Fog Lights and the all-important Integral Roof Rack for those mountain bikes, ski equipment, wind surfers or surfboards.
+Being a top specification ORVIS model this silverstone silver Cherokee finished with sumptuous soft ruffled Black Leather with walnut interior is fitted with all the mod cons that the mums and dads of the late 90’sand early 2000’s would have cherished.
+Ice cold Air Conditioning, Cruise Control, Driver and Passenger Air Bags, Electrically Adjustable Seats, Power Windows, Power Locks and an Immobiliser take care of the inside, whilst outside benefits from model specific ORVIS Alloy Wheels, brand new Yokohama Geolander all terrain Tyres, Heated Door Mirrors, LED Fog Lights and the all-important Integral Roof Rack for those mountain bikes, ski equipment, wind surfers or surfboards.
 It’s just that sort of car.

 How does it drive?

-Out on the road the Cherokee performs exactly as a Jeep Cherokee should.
-It’s not a Mazda MX5 but nor is it the Titanic, contrary to popular believe.
-The boxy design means it’s got all the benefits of interior space whilst being easy to park and manoeuvre, with plenty of power on tap from the accomplished six-cylinder engine.
+Out on the road the Cherokee performs exactly as a Jeep Cherokee with 17,900 miles should.
+It’s not a Mazda MX5 but nor is it the Titanic, contrary to popular belief.
+The boxy design means it has all the benefits of airy interior space whilst being easy to park and manoeuvre, with plenty of power on tap from the accomplished straight six-cylinder engine.

 Why this one?